jimmyng94/PawBeat/website/README.md

 ## Introduction
 Website Link: https://tymonherzyk.github.io/PawPulseWeb/

 The PawPulse website was created to function as an educational space for displaing projects in a professional manner.
-Using the PubNub API the website can also display data aquired from the PawPulse hardware in realtime, both visually and graphically.
-The website is responsive for smartphones and monitors.
+Using the PubNub API the website can also display data aquired from the PawPulse hardware in realtime.
+The website is responsive and can be viewed safely on smartphones and monitors.
 The following scripting languages were used to build the website:
 * HTML
 * CSS
 * Javascript